-A selection of rewards are available through the Switch Your Thinking program that help reduce waste, energy and water use.
+A selection of rewards are available through the Switch Your Thinking program that helps reduce waste, energy and water use.

-In the lead up, sustainability initiatives are advertised in our Events page so take a look and find something to inspire you!
+In the lead up, sustainability initiatives are advertised on our Events page so take a look and find something to inspire you!